On the Nori and Hodge realisations of Voevodsky motives: Higher categorical enhancements.

-Recall the following fundamental definition of Lurie: \begin{defi} An $\infty$-category $\ccal$ is \emph{stable} if it has all finite limits and colimits, if the initial objects coincides with the final object and if any commutative square in $\ccal$ is cocartesian if and only if it is Cartesian.
-An exact functor between stable $\infty$-categories is an $\infty$-functor preserving finite limits and colimits. \end{defi} The homotopy category $\mathrm{ho}(\ccal)$ is always a triangulated category and exact functors induce triangulated functors.
+Recall the following fundamental definition of Lurie: \begin{defi} An $\infty$-category $\ccal$ is \emph{stable} if it has all finite limits and colimits, if initial objects coincide with final objects and if any commutative square in $\ccal$ is cocartesian if and only if it is cartesian.
+An exact functor between stable $\infty$-categories is an $\infty$-functor preserving finite limits and colimits. \end{defi} The homotopy category $\mathrm{ho}(\ccal)$ of a stable $\infty$-category is always a triangulated category (\cite[Theorem 1.1.2.14.]{lurieHigherAlgebra2022}) and exact functors induce triangulated functors.
+By definition, a t-structure on a stable $\infty$-category is a t-structure on its homotopy category.

+\begin{defi} The bounded derived $\infty$-category of an abelian category $\acal$ is the $\infty$ category $\dcal^b(\acal)$ obtained by inverting quasi-isomorphisms in the category $\mathrm{Ch}^b(\acal)$ of bounded complexes of objects of $\acal$.
+It is a stable $\infty$-category with a t-structure, and its homotopy category is the usual derived category $\Dd^b(\acal)$. \end{defi} If $F\colon \acal\to \ccal$ is a functor between an abelian category and a stable $\infty$-category, we will say that $F$ is exact if it preserves finite coproducts and it sends short exact sequences to exact triangles.